Frequently Asked Questions

 Wait to hear from the administrator

-Once your documentation has been verified, the administrator will work to schedule your interview which occurs on Monday evenings at 4 p.m.
-CST via Microsoft Teams
+Once your documentation has been verified, the administrator will work to schedule your interview which occurs on weekly at 4 p.m.
+CST via Microsoft Teams.
+Currently on Tuesday evenings.

 Attend your interview